yamina169/image-downloader-api/README.md

 # Image Downloader API

-This project provides Python scripts to download images from free-license image-sharing websites, Pexels and Pixabay.
-The downloaded images are categorized based on user-defined queries.
+This repository provides Python scripts to automatically download a large number of images from free-license image-sharing websites.
+The downloaded images are categorized based on user-defined queries, making it suitable for various applications, such as training machine learning models.
 ## Getting Started

 ### Prerequisites